(This page revised January 16, 2018)

 An alloy of gold, copper, and silver in which silver is predominant; has a slightly greenish yellow color.
 Frequently used decoratively together with rose gold as shown on the Parker 61 Heirloom cap below.
 See also gold, rose gold.

 (Grieshaber Pen Company, Inc.) A pen manufacturing company located in Chicago, Illinois; founded c.
-1884 by Benjamin Grieshaber to produce gold pens (dip nibs).
+1884 by Benjamin B. Grieshaber to produce gold pens (dip nibs).
+(He had learned his trade working for his father, Burghardt Grieshaber, as a pen maker in Detroit, Michigan, beginning in the 1870s).
 Eyedropper-filling fountain pens entered the line c.
 1900, and there is speculation that these pens were produced by Parker in exchange for Grieshaber nibs.
-In 1910, Benjamin Grieshaber patented a hump filler (U.S. Patent Nº 956,895) that featured an innovative locking mechanism with an internal helical cam operated by a knob at the distal end of the barrel.
+In 1910, Benjamin Grieshaber patented a hump filler (U.S. Patent No 956,895) that featured an innovative locking mechanism with an internal helical cam operated by a knob at the back end of the barrel.
 This pen remained in production until the early 1920s, when it was replaced by a standard lever filler.
 Grieshaber's hard rubber pens were mostly plain or chased black; there were a relatively small number in mottled hard rubber (see the oversized model pictured below) or fitted with overlays.
 The company seems to have been reluctant to adapt to the changing demands of the public; it did not make clips standard until about 1920, and not until 1929 did it switch its production to celluloid or begin to move away from traditional flat-top styling by softening the lines of its pens.
 Early in World War II, Grieshaber was selling a streamlined pen called the Graph-O-Matic, which was claimed to make its own ink when filled with water.
 See also Camel, Dictator, Water.

 |gripping section||(also neck, point section, section) A small tubular part, usually about the length of a finger joint, that is attached to one end of the barrel and into which are inserted the nib and feed.
 In pens that do not use the entire barrel as an ink reservoir, the gripping section provides a mount for the sac, cartridge, or other reservoir.
 In the illustration here, the gripping section is the black part between the gold nib and the marbled red barrel.|